Ajjig/PUSH_SWAP/README.md

 # PUSH_SWAP

-Algorithm project : We have at our disposal a set of int values, 2 stacks and a set of instructions to manipulate. ans we have to print in STDOUT the minimum possible instractions to sort stack A (from args)
+Algorithm project : We have at our disposal a set of int values, 2 stacks and a set of instructions to manipulate. and we have to print in STDOUT the minimum possible instructions to sort stack A (from args)

 set of instructions :
 ```Any